andergisomon/dumb-ina219/README.md

 A dumb INA219 driver for the Raspberry Pi, hastily made for a course project.
 Seems to work, YMMV.
 Tested on a Raspberry Pi 5.

 ## What works
-Everything except bus voltage.
-Gives unsound readings from limited testing.
+Everything seems to work from  limited testing.

 # Example